 Bipolar disorder is an emotionally painful disease, and not just to the patient who has the mental illness.
 It affects families, friends, and potentially anyone with whom the sufferer comes into contact.
-In one sentence, untreated bipolar disorder can be described as a living hell. it is so painful and so overpowering that its victims will take any steps to stop the pain, and not even consider the consequences because they cannot see the behaviors as abnormal.
-You see, in an individual with bipolar disorder, the brain is incapable of considering the consequences of the sufferer's actions because the disease causes interference with the rationalization processes of the brain.
+In one sentence, untreated bipolar disorder can be described as a living hell.
+It causes such unpredictable, irrational and so overpowering behaviors that its victims engage in completely senseless and irrational behaviors and not even consider the consequences because they cannot see the behaviors as abnormal.
+You see, in an individual with bipolar disorder, the brain is incapable of recognizing and heeding the consequences of the sufferer's actions because the disease causes interference with the rationalization processes of the brain.

-There are those who still do not believe bipolar disorder is an actual illness.
+There are those who still do not believe bipolar disorder is an actual mental illness.
 In fact, it is a serious medical condition that affects the brain.
-It is as much a serious illness as hypertension, cancer, diabetes, and kidney disease.
+It is as much a serious illness as hypertension, cancer, diabetes, liver and kidney disease.
 The only difference between bipolar disorder and these other afflictions is that bipolar disorder cannot be visibly seen like a broken leg, or objectively measured.
-There is no instrument or procedure, such as a blood pressure cuff, glucometer, MRI, urinalysis, or biopsy that can measure or diagnose bipolar disorder.
-It cannot be seen on any test, scan or x-ray.
+There is no instrument or procedure, such as a blood pressure cuff, blood glucose meter, MRI, urinalysis, or biopsy that can measure or diagnose bipolar disorder.
+It cannot be seen on any test, CT scan or x-ray.
 Because it is not an objectively diagnosed disease, it must be subjectively diagnosed.
 In many cases, it is diagnosed only after other conditions have been eliminated.
 And because bipolar disorder is so difficult to diagnose, there is a high rate of both under-diagnosis and mistaken diagnosis.
 As a result, it is often impossible for individuals with the condition to receive timely and competent treatment.

 What Does It Feel Like?

-Now imagine our moods (or state of mind) as being the ship.
+Now imagine your moods (or state of mind) as being the ship.
 Normal mood swings stay in the mid-range.
 Everyone has highs and lows, but not so far off the center that they cannot be controlled.
 People without bipolar disorder have an internal mechanism in the brain that limits the amount of the swing, just like in the ride.
 For a person with untreated bipolar disorder however, that internal mechanism is skewed by the chemical imbalance.
-That ship is constantly swinging at the 65 foot height and higher most of the time, resulting in mood ranges from the depths of depression to full blown mania.
+The ship is constantly swinging at the 65 foot height and higher most of the time, resulting in mood ranges from the depths of depression to full blown mania.
 All too often the ship overturns before diagnosis and treatment, but not before damage is done to oneself, friends and family members, destroying lives and relationships..

 The depressive side of the disease is probably better understood than the manic side.
 Situational depression, sometimes called "the blues," can be described as the lows everyone feels at certain times in their lives.
 Characteristically, they are caused by life events or "situations," that resolve themselves over a relatively short period of time.
 They are temporary occurrences.
 In cases of true bipolar disorder, the depressive symptoms do not go away, especially without medication and therapy.
 Some of the better recognized symptoms of bipolar related depression, most of which I have personally experienced, include: